 Ugh.
 I know.
 “Time heals all wounds” and all that.
 Here’s the thing: you might always carry the scar of this breakup with you.
 That’s not a bad thing; humans go through a lot of shit, and it’s only natural that we all carry a bit of baggage with us through life.
 That’s what makes us real.
 That’s what teaches us some of the most important lessons in life.

 And sometimes, even if we’re over the person, we may not be over the hurt.
-For example, I haven’t had feelings for my most recent ex since we were actually together.
+For example, I haven’t had feelings for my ex since the day he told me he was leaving (the day after we found out I was pregnant).
 But being dumped while pregnant?
 That will stay with me forever.

 There’s no crystal ball that will tell us how long it’ll take to get over our ex.
 It could be weeks or months, or even a year.
 But one day you’ll realize that you didn’t think about them all day, or you’ll be able to hear a certain song without tearing up.
 One day you’ll find yourself laughing again, your old, genuine laugh.
 One day you’ll have a crush on someone else.
 And little by little, over time, you’ll heal.
 You’ll feel stronger.
 And you will get through this.